Severe Depression & SSDI

 - Psychotic: Depression that is associated with psychosis.

 - Seasonal affective disorder: Depression that occurs when there is less natural sunlight during the winter months.

 Depression is an illness that affects every person differently.
 It can be frustrating and disabling for both the victims as well as the family members of those surrounding the victims.

 - Suicide thoughts or attempts

 Depression can affect anyone, and when it does it hurts everyone.
 Long-term treatment is often necessary to care for victims of depression.
 Anti-depressant medications, psychotherapy, electroconvulsive therapy, hospitalization, lifestyle changes and other treatment options are available to help control the effects of depression.
 Even with these treatments, some patients are still unable to be active members of society.

 Depression can be financially, emotionally, and physically draining on the victim as well as other family members.

 If you or a loved one has been diagnosed with severe depression, you may be able to collect Social Security Disability Insurance (SSDI) benefits to help cover the costs of treatment and lost wages.
-Norfolk Social Security lawyers at Kalfus & Nachman PC in Virginia know the laws surrounding this complicated subject and will work to help you in any way possible.
+Virginia lawyers at Kalfus & Nachman PC in Virginia know the laws surrounding this complicated subject and will work to help you in any way possible.
 For a free consultation, please fill out our online form or call (855) 880-8163 today.